-Have you decided to purchase a Bouvier Des Flandres?
+Have you decided to purchase a Bouvier des Flandres?
 Read a brief background information on this magnificent-looking dog.

-Bouviers are powerful and solid dogs that stand between 56 and 71 centimetres tall at the withers and weigh between 60 and 80 pounds.
-They have rough-coats that complete their rugged appearance.
-They have a lifespan of 10 to 12 years.
-Their double coat can withstand extreme temperatures and comes in a variety of colours such as fawn, black, and grey brindle or so-called "pepper and salt."
+The Bouvier is a powerful and solid dog that stands 56–71 centimetres tall at the withers and weighs 60–80 pounds.
+It has a rough coat that completes its rugged appearance.
+It has a lifespan of ten to twelve years.
+Its double coat can withstand extreme temperatures and comes in a variety of colours such as fawn, black, and grey brindle or so-called ‘pepper and salt.’
 Its most distinct feature is its head that is accentuated by a heavy beard and moustache.
-Bouviers are alert with a gaze showing intelligence and bravery.
+The Bouvier is alert with a gaze showing intelligence and bravery.

 The Bouvier is a large dog with a need for open spaces to roam around.
 It needs regular exercise, enough to let off steam or expel energy.
-If not adequately exercised, Bouvier may develop behavioural problems such as chewing or disobedience.
+If not adequately exercised, the Bouvier may develop behavioural problems such as chewing or disobedience.

 Are you sure the Bouvier Des Flandres is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Do you feel like a Bouvier Des Flandres is the perfect breed for you?
+Do you feel like a Bouvier des Flandres is the perfect breed for you?
 If not, try taking our Pet Finder to help you choose other breeds that may suit you.